 Categorize this question under “trick questions,” because it is meant to tempt you to vent.
 Double that temptation if your last job was less than wonderful.

-Often my new clients share with me that if they are asked this question during an interview, they will openly describe both the good and bad elements of their last company,“in the name of honesty.”
+Often my new clients share with me that if they are asked this question during an interview, they will openly describe both the good and bad elements of their last company “in the name of honesty.”
 That’s a slippery slope.

 You may be the most ethical, wonderful and pleasant professional ever, but unless you are personal friends with the interviewer, he or she has no way of knowing if your comments are “fair and balanced” or if you are a malcontent.
 Why risk the potentially negative exposure?

 The general rule is to never say anything negative about your last job to your prospective employer.
 Certainly there is a time and a place for such discussions, but it’s generally not during a job interview.

 Your job interview is your precious window of time that you won through your commitment to your job search goals.
 Use this time to focus on your future.
-A positive attitude and positive comments are so important in a job interview.
+A positive attitude and positive comments are extremely important in a job interview.
 I cannot stress this enough.

-Letting people go.
-Sometimes it was necessary but I dislike doing it.
+- Letting people go.
+Sometimes it was necessary, but I dislike doing it.

-These answers are intended to help you breeze past this trick question so you can invest your window of time on building the value of who you could be to your potential employer.
+These answers are intended to help you breeze past this trick question, so you can invest your window of time on building the value of who you could be to your potential employer.